nhahuynh/fridge-vision/README.md

 OVERALL MODEL PERFORMANCE:
 The model performed fairly well on large, visually distinct objects, such as milk cartons and eggs.
 However, performance dropped with small or visually similar classes.
 The tomato‑vs‑apple confusion demonstrated the limits of the dataset and the need for more domain‑specific data.
 Despite these issues, the project showed that YOLOv8 is effective for real‑time fridge item detection when supported by strong training data.

+We found that performance improved significantly when the number of epochs was increased from 5 to 10.
+This shows that the more training runs the model experiences, the better it performs.

 KEY TAKEAWAYS:

 * High‑quality, well‑balanced datasets are just as important as model choice.